pminina01/readthedocs/AsyncWrapper-target.md

 ###General Options
 _name_ - Name of the target.
 ###Buffering Options
 _queueLimit_ - Limit on the number of requests in the lazy writer thread request queue.
-Integer Default: 10000
+Integer Default: `10000`

 _timeToSleepBetweenBatches_ - Time in milliseconds to sleep between batches.
-Integer Default: 50
+Integer Default: `50`.
+When set to `0`, this  will lead to a high CPU usage.

 _batchSize_ - Number of log events that should be processed in a batch by the lazy writer thread.
 Integer Default: 100